 If you are not accepted by your first-choice college, you will be considered by the college next on your list (with the exception of Trinity, Victoria, or Innis).
-As long as you are admitted to your academic program at the St. George campus, the university guarantees you a place at one of the colleges.
+As long as you have the minimum point total required for admission to the St. George campus, the university guarantees you a place at one of the colleges.

 While the choice of college is not as important as the choice of academic program, it does deserve your careful consideration.
 For more information, click here.